Setting up VS Code

 It is possible to work on the SSH connection while disconnected from Pitcher, but you should be mindful that other team members may be making changes to your branch while you are in an un-synced state, so be sure to commit often.

-Only people on your team in CodeSandbox have access to these repositories.
+Only people on your CodeSandbox team have access to these repositories.

 Using Visual Studio Code Insiders